Daniel451/AutoZSH/README.md

 ## Checking dependencies

-`zephyr-checkup.sh` can be run manually and is also used by the installer to ensure all required commands are installed.
+`zephyr-checkup.sh` is executed automatically by the installer but can be run manually, too.
+This script ensures all required commands are installed.

 ## Customizing your configuration